 In 2003, this computer worm caused Denial of Service (DoS) on systems connected to the internet, slowing general internet traffic by spreading rapidly and infecting around 75,000 victims within 10 minutes.
 This worm exploited a bug in the Microsoft SQL Server 2000 and Microsoft Desktop Engine (MSDE) 2000 (database products) that already had a patch available.
 However, many organisations had not applied this patch that was released six months prior to this incident (MS02-039).

 This worm was based on a proof concept presented at Black Hat by David Litchfield, the known

 If you ever observed your search engine preferences or website redirects happening automatically, that is an adware program in action.

 The following infographic explains the most common computer virus myths.
 It is important to be aware of virus myths that may jeopardise your data security.

 Just what it says on the tin!
 A piece of code (software) that enables a user to obtain covert information about the target computer.
-It is designed to operate in stealth mode and often used for malicious purposes.
-Most common examples are programs installed on your computer without your consent meant to steal your sensitive information such as passwords, PIN, payment information and transmit it back to their controllers (attacker computers).
+It is designed to operate in stealth mode and is often used for malicious purposes.
+Most common examples are programs installed on your computer without your consent meant to steal your sensitive information such as passwords, PIN, and payment information and transmit it back to their controllers (attacker computers).
 Spyware programs are distributed as ‘shareware’ or ‘freeware’ to avoid licensing restrictions to cast its’ net as wide as possible.